robstoll/atrium/README.md

 ```
 </code-own-compose-3a>

-Say you want to make an assertion about the number of children a person has:
+Say you want to postulate an expectation about the number of children a person has:

 <code-own-compose-3b>